On the error bound in a combinatorial central limit theorem: Introduction and statement of the main result

 \section{Introduction and statement of the main result}

-Motivated by permutation tests in non-parametric statistics, \cite{WaWo44} proved a central limit theorem for the combinatorial statistics $\sum_{i=1}^n a_i b_{\pi(i)}$ where $\{a_i, b_j: i,j\in [n]:=\{1,2,\dots,n\}\}$ are real numbers and $\pi$ is a uniform random permutation of $[n]$.
-Their result was generalized to real arrays $\{c_{ij}: i,j\in [n]\}$ by \cite{Ho51}.
-Extension to random arrays $\{X_{ij}: i,j\in [n]\}$ where the $X_{ij}$ are independent random variables was considered by \cite{HoCh78}.
+Motivated by permutation tests in non-parametric statistics, Wald and Wolfowitz \cite{WaWo44} proved a central limit theorem for the combinatorial statistics $\sum_{i=1}^n a_i b_{\pi(i)}$ where $\{a_i, b_j\dvt i,j\in [n]:=\{1,2,\dots,n\}\}$ are real numbers and $\pi$ is a uniform random permutation of $[n]$.
+Their result was generalized to real arrays $\{c_{ij}\dvt i,j\in[n]\}$ by Hoeffding \cite{Ho51}.
+Extension to random arrays $\{X_{ij}\dvt i,j\in[n]\}$ where the $X_{ij}$ are independent random variables was considered by Ho and Chen \cite{HoCh78}.
 Using the concentration inequality approach in Stein's method, they proved a bound on the Kolmogorov distance between the distribution of $\sum_{i=1}^n {X_{i\pi(i)}}$ and the normal distribution with the same mean and variance.
-The bound in \cite{HoCh78} is optimal only when $|X_{ij}|\le C$ for some $C>0$.
-A third-moment bound for a combinatorial central limit theorem for real arrays $\{c_{ij}: i,j\in [n]\}$ was obtained by \cite{Bo84}, who used Stein's method and induction.
-However, the absolute constant in the bound in \cite{Bo84} is not explicit.
-A bound with an explicit constant for real arrays with $|c_{ij}|\le C$ was obtained by \cite{Go05} using Stein's method and zero-bias coupling (see also \cite{ChGoSh11}).
-Under the same setting as \cite{HoCh78}, \cite{NeSu05} stated a third-moment bound.
-They used the same Stein identity in \cite{HoCh78}, which dates back to \cite{Ch75}, and the concentration inequality approach.
-However, there is an error in the proof in [16], where the first equality and the second inequality on page 576 are incorrect because of the dependence among $S(\tau), \Delta S$ and $M(t)$.
-Although the bound obtained by \cite{NeRe12} (see Theorem 1.1 on page 1591) simplifies to a third-moment bound plus a term of a smaller order, the latter contains an undetermined constant.
-Besides, the proof of Theorem 1.1 uses a result of \cite{NeRa08} (see (23) on page 21), whose correctness is in question.
+The bound in Ho and Chen \cite{HoCh78} is optimal only when $|X_{ij}|\le C$ for some $C>0$.
+A third-moment bound for a combinatorial central limit theorem for real arrays $\{c_{ij}\dvt i,j\in[n]\}$ was obtained by Bolthausen \cite{Bo84}, who used Stein's method and induction.
+However, the absolute constant in the bound in Bolthausen \cite{Bo84} is not explicit.
+A bound with an explicit constant for real arrays with $|c_{ij}|\le C$ was obtained by Goldstein \cite{Go05} using Stein's method and zero-bias coupling (see also Chen, Goldstein and Shao \cite{ChGoSh11}).
+Under the same setting as Ho and Chen \cite{HoCh78}, Neammanee and Suntornchost \cite{NeSu05} stated a third-moment bound.
+They used the same Stein identity in Ho and Chen \cite{HoCh78}, which dates back to Chen \cite {Ch75}, and the concentration inequality approach.
+However, there is an error in the proof in Neammanee and Suntornchost \cite{NeSu05}, where the first equality and the second inequality on page 576 are incorrect because of the dependence among $S(\tau), \Delta S$ and $M(t)$.
+Although the bound obtained by Neammanee and Rerkruthairat \cite {NeRe12} (see Theorem~1.1 on page 1591) simplifies to a third-moment bound plus a term of a smaller order, the latter contains an undetermined constant.
+Besides, the proof of Theorem~1.1 uses a result of Neammanee and Rattanawong \cite{NeRa08} (see (23) on page 21), whose correctness is in question.